FiedElahreshProjects/FiedElahreshProjects/README.md

 ## Hi there 👋 I'm Fied

-I'm a passionate developer in my second year at the University of Windsor studying Computer Science.
+I'm a passionate developer in my third year at the University of Windsor studying Computer Science.
 I love building projects with a focus on Machine Learning and full-stack development!

 ## 🔭 Currently Working On